canonical/matter-pi-gpio-commander/README.md

   ...
 ```

+For enabling Thread management, the application needs to have access to the OpenThread Border Router (OTBR) agent via DBus.
+For using the OTBR snap, refer to [Thread](#Thread).

 ### Grant access
 The snap uses [interfaces](https://snapcraft.io/docs/interface-management) to allow access to external resources.
 Depending on the use case, you need to "connect" certain interfaces to grant the necessary access.
 #### DNS-SD